Tca0/project-3-findMeADoc-front-end/README.md

 - Make a group project in pre-assigned groups of 3.
 - Build a full-stack application by making your own backend and your own frontend.
-- Use an Express API to server data from a Mongo database.
+- Use an Express API to serve data from a Mongo database.
 - Consume your API with a front-end built with React.
 - Make a complete product using multiple relationships and CRUD functionality for some models.
 - Deploy the project online.